Ashniu123/microservices-demo/README.md

 ### Future Plans

+1. Add event sourcing (will be on a different branch) - DONE!
-1. Add event bus like Kafka (will be on a different branch)
+2. Add event bus like Kafka for interservice communication (will be on a different branch)
-2. Add a caching service like redis (will be on a different branch)
+3. Add a caching service like redis (will be on a different branch)